 A power of attorney is one of the most important documents that you can execute.
 It allows you to appoint an agent to manage your financial affairs if you become unable to do so.
 Without a power of attorney, if you become incapacitated your family will have to go to court to have a judge determine who will manage your financial affairs.
-That can be both costly and time consuming and is easily avoided by having a comprehensive power of attorney.
+That can be both costly and time consuming and is easily avoided by having a comprehensive POA.

 Many people use the internet to obtain a power of attorney in order to avoid going to an attorney.
 These internet forms seem simple to complete and are not expensive.
 The biggest problem though is that these forms are not tailored to your specific family’s needs and are often missing many important powers that your agent should have.